What's New on this Page?

 The name “Undici”, means the “eleventh” top of Sesto.
-Some of the peaks of this area are called by the habitants of Val Pusteria, with numbers.
-Because they indicate the sundial viewed from the village of Sesto; like: "Einserkofel" (one), "Zwolferkofel" (twelve), "Elferkofel" (eleven).
+Some of the peaks of this area are called with numbers by the inhabitants of Val Pusteria, because they indicate the sundial viewed from the village of Sesto; like: "Einserkofel" (one), "Zwolferkofel" (twelve), "Elferkofel" (eleven).

-The west side is crossed by a funny trail equipped with chains, called the "sentiero degli Alpini/Alpiniweg", which remains more or less always at the same altitude, that connects the "forcella Giralba" 2431m to "passo della Sentinella" 2717m, across the "forcella Undici" 2650m.
-The path is also the starting point for the normal routes of the two summits.
+The West side is crossed by a funny trail equipped with chains, called the "Sentiero degli Alpini/Alpiniweg", which remains more or less always at the same altitude, connecting "forcella Giralba" 2431 m to "Passo della Sentinella" 2717 m, across "forcella Undici" 2650 m.
+The path is also the starting point to the Normal routes of the two summits.

+On the South side of the mountain was placed a bivouac, called "Ai Mascabroni" 2932 m.
+It's in a secluded and very panoramic location, also useful for those who climb the South summit.
 This mountain has been place of fierce fighting for its conquest during te WW1, and today it still hosts remnants of war barracks.
-As the neighbors mountains it was in the past part of Austrian territory, today it is 100% Italian.
+As the neighbour mountains it was in the past part of Austrian territory, today it's located in the Italian one.

 From north: “Passo della Sentinella” 2717m

 Secondary peaks and notches along its ridge.
 From south:

 “Torrioni di Cima Undici”